 The John Jamison Iron Mountain Education Fund exists to encourage and recognize scholastic achievement.
-The fund was founded in 2004 by Iron Mountain shareholders, directors and managers as a way to help the children of Iron Mountain employees pursue their goals in higher educations.
-Since then it has awarded 326 scholarships totaling over $1,500,000.
+The fund was founded in 2004 as a way to help the children of Iron Mountain employees pursue their goals in higher education.

 Applicants to The John Jamison Iron Mountain Education Fund must be:

 - Dependent* children, up to age 24, of full-time employees at the Director level and below who have a minimum of one year of employment with the company as of the application deadline date.

 *Dependent children are defined as natural or legally adopted children or dependent stepchildren primarily supported by the employee (the employee provides more than 1/2 of the child’s total support during the calendar year.)

 - Children of deceased employees are also eligible if the full-time employee was classified as Director level or below at the time of death.

 - High school/secondary school seniors or graduates who plan to enroll, or students who are already enrolled, in full-time undergraduate study at an accredited two-year or four-year college, university, or vocational-technical school for the entire upcoming academic year.

 The scholarship program is administered by Scholarship Management Services, a division of Scholarship America.
 Scholarship Management Services is the nation’s largest designer and manager of scholarship and tuition reimbursement programs for corporations, foundations, associations and individuals.